 The lawsuit was filed on February 1, 2018 in Marion County Superior Court (Civil Division) in the State of Indiana — Case No. 49D12-1802-CT-004221.

 Cook Medical is now facing over 3,600 IVC filter lawsuits in state and federal courts nationwide.
 Most of the lawsuits are centralized in a federal Multi-District Litigation in Indiana (MDL No. 2570) — In Re: Cook Medical, Inc., IVC Filters Marketing, Sales Practices, and Products Liability Litigation.

-The plaintiff is represented by attorneys Ben C. Martin, Thomas Wm.
-Arbon, Timothy C. Bolton, and Kolter C. McKenzie of The Law Offices of Ben C. Martin in Dallas Texas.
+The plaintiff is represented by attorney Ben C. Martin of The Law Offices of Ben C. Martin in Dallas Texas.